Length in Iowa: 215 miles/346 kilometers

 1941: Paved from the O'Brien/Osceola county line to Sanborn

-1946: Paved from the split with IA 10 to the O'Brien/Cherokee county line (on a new alignment, creating IA 388 to serve Calumet)
+1946: Paved from the split with IA 10 to the O'Brien/Cherokee county line (on a new alignment; IA 388 was then created to serve Calumet)

 1948: Paved from Ida Grove to the Ida/Crawford county line (on a new alignment; the old one followed present-day County Roads M15 and D54)